christinechye/Heartbeet/README.md

-# live-well
+# Heartbeet
-Live Well is an Android health app.
+Heartbeet is an Android health app.